jdw1996/jdw1996.github.io/_src/2019-12-04-mlb-logos-in-the-style-of-the-blue-jays.md

 On the flip-side of Seattle, Florida is the Sunshine State.

+By request, I made a variant that uses the [existing Rays sunbeam logo](/img/mlb-blue-jays/tbr-sunbeam.svg).

 <img src="img/mlb-blue-jays/tbr.svg" style="width: 400px; height: 400px" />

 ## Texas Rangers